alicht/intro-html-css/README.md

 ## Let's create a remote repository on GitHub

 -  let's go to GitHub, click the BIG plus sign in the menubar and select New repository.
 -  let's enter a name for our repository in the repository name field.
-We'll enter the same name we did for our local version `mean-girls`

 ## Lets connect our local repo and our remote repo